 - We must select the grind size as fine or superfine with the settings in the burr grinder.
 Some of the grinders have a numerical scale instead.
 The settings will change according to the beans model.

-- After the grinding process completes, test the grounds by taking a small pinch and observe.
+- After the grinding process completes, test the grounds by taking a small pinch and observing.
 If the coffee fails to clump together and falls separately, it needs more grinding.

 Grind Espresso Beans using a Hand Grinder